armin3731/armin3731/README.md

 ### Hi I'm Armin 👋🏼

 I am a data scientist who just wanted to deploy my trained models.
 One led to another, I found myself working with a back-end framework to serve it.
 Many years passed and now I love working in both areas 😃 (who am I kidding?
-Nobody can love anything more than Data Science 😜)
+Nobody can love anything more than Data Science 😜).
+Now I'm PhD student working in the field of Optical Engineering that uses Machine Learning to create and develop devices and software related to optics...
+They may sound irrelevant, but believe me they are...

 ### 📈: Data Science Tools :
 <div>